 - You are interested in diving deeper into a particular culture’s practices and values.

-- You’re comfortable learning in a variety of formats: there are reconstructionist groups that meet in person in some places, but many also have an online presence.
+- You’re comfortable learning in a variety of formats: there are reconstructionist groups that meet in person in some places, but many interact primarily online or at occasional (yearly) gatherings.

 Note 1: The vast majority of groups welcome people from other cultures and backgrounds.
 That said, some people come to reconstructionism because of a desire to explore their own family’s culture or history.